janebmckenna/milestone-project-1/README.md

 The Website has been deployed using GitHub Pages [Here](https://janebmckenna.github.io/milestone-project-1/) using the method below:
 - I logged into my GitHub account.
 - I opened my repository for this site.
-- Within the respositary I selected 'Settings'
+- Within the repository I selected 'Settings'
-- I naviagted to 'Pages' within 'Settings'
+- I navigated to 'Pages' within 'Settings'
 - I selected 'Deploy from a branch' from the source menu then the 'Main' branch along with the 'root' folder.
 - I then saved the options to deploy the site.